omeka/classic-enduser/docs/Plugins/Omeka_API_Import.md

 The origin Omeka Classic installation does not need to have the Omeka API Import plugin installed, but it does need to have [the API activated](../Admin/Settings/API_Settings.md).
 To do this, the owner of the origin Omeka Classic installation should go to the API tab under Settings, accessed via the top navigation bar on the administrative dashboard.
 Ensure that the “Enable API” box is checked.

+To find the API url of the origin Omeka Classic installation, go to the home page of that installation.
+Add `/api` to the end of the url.
+You should see a page with the message "This is the endpoint URL for [name of origin site]" and links to the site information and available API resources.
+To confirm that the API is enabled, click on the link for available API resources; if you see `{"message":"API is disabled"}`, then you will not be able to import from this site.

 Installation
 ---------------------------------------------------------------
 You can download the latest version of Omeka API Import from the Omeka Classic Plugin Directory.
 To add the plugin to your Omeka site, follow the [plugin installation instructions](../Admin/Adding_and_Managing_Plugins.md) page.